Carly L. Sanchez

 Born and raised in Palmdale, California, Ms. Sanchez attended the University of Southern California, graduating with honors, with a Bachelor of Arts in English, in 2010.
 She then worked at Booth & Koskoff for two years as a law clerk, during which time she discovered a passion for representing catastrophically-injured people and became a very valuable part of our trial team.

 Anxious to start her legal career as soon as possible, Ms. Sanchez entered Southwestern Law School’s rigorous accelerated SCALE program, in which students complete three years of law school courses in just two years.
 In addition to her regular course load, she was a member of the Trial Advocacy Honors Program and worked as an extern at the L.A.
 County District Attorney’s office, gaining valuable courtroom experience.
-Ms. Edson received the very highest grade in six of her courses and graduated magna cum laude in 2014.
+Ms. Sanchez received the very highest grade in six of her courses and graduated magna cum laude in 2014.

 In her spare time, Ms. Sanchez enjoys cheering for USC football, reading and spending time with her family.